The Online Closure Principle: Online closed testing with -adjustments

-Although the Online-Graph is a uniform improvement of the Alpha-Spending and its offline version is one of the most popular procedures in classical multiple testing, in particular for clinical trials, Tian and Ramdas \cite{TR} claimed that their proposed ADDIS-Spending is to be preferred in the online setting.
-However, in order to control the FWER using the ADDIS-Spending more assumptions on the structure of the $p$-values are needed.
+where the second and third inequality follow from the uniform validity of the $p$-values.
+We restricted to fixed parameters for simplicity.
+However, the same calculation can be done when $\tau_i$, $\lambda_i$ and $\alpha_i$ only depend on information that is independent of $p_i$, by conditioning on this information \citep{TR}.
+Also note that in the case of $\tau_i=1$, the uniform validity would not be needed and thus this assumption is only required for the discarding and not the adaptive part \citep{TR}.
+Anyway, uniform validity is fulfilled in many settings \citep{ZSS,TR}.
+The above calculation shows that in order to control the FWER, it is sufficient to ensure

+The idea is that we can reuse the significance level if $P_i\leq \lambda_i$ or $P_i> \tau_i$, but need to subtract the larger significance level $\alpha_i/(\tau_i-\lambda_i)$ if $\lambda_i<P_i\leq \tau_i$.
+Since $p$-values corresponding to true hypotheses tend to be large and $p$-values corresponding to false hypotheses tend to be small, we expect this tradeoff to be useful.
+In order to exploit this condition, the individual significance levels need to depend on information about the $p$-values observed so far.
+Since $\tau_i$, $\lambda_i$ and $\alpha_i$ need to be independent of $p_i$, more assumptions on the dependence structure of the $p$-values are needed.

 An example is local dependence \cite{ZRJ} which allows $p$-values that are close together in time to depend on each other while $p$-values that are further apart are independent.
 This is an intuitive condition, because one would think that $p$-values that are closer in time are stronger related than those with a large time gap.
-For example, local dependence encompasses the case that the $p$-values arrive in finite batches such that $p$-values within one batch may depend on each other but $p$-values from different batches are independent.
+For example, local dependence encompasses batch dependence, where $p$-values within one batch may depend on each other but $p$-values from different batches are independent.
 This is the case in practice, for instance, if the used data is replaced by independent data after a period of time.
 Mathematically, local dependence is defined as follows.

 \begin{definition}[Local dependence \cite{ZRJ}] Let $(l_i)_{i\in \mathbb{N}}$ be a fixed sequence of parameters such that $l_i\in \{0,1,\ldots,i-1\}$ and $l_{i+1} \leq l_i +1$ for all $i\in \mathbb{N}$.
-A sequence of $p$-values $(P_i)_{i\in \mathbb{N}}$ is called \textit{locally dependent} with the lags $(l_i)_{i\in \mathbb{N}}$, if $\forall i \in \mathbb{N}$ holds:
+A sequence of $p$-values $(p_i)_{i\in \mathbb{N}}$ is called \textit{locally dependent} with the lags $(l_i)_{i\in \mathbb{N}}$, if $\forall i \in \mathbb{N}$ holds: